Raymond James Cuts Freeport-McMoRan (NYSE:FCX) Price Target to $40.00

-Freeport-McMoRan (NYSE:FCX – Get Rating) had its target price trimmed by Raymond James from $42.00 to $40.00 in a research report sent to investors on Thursday, BayStreet.CA reports.
-The brokerage currently has an outperform rating on the natural resource company’s stock.
+Freeport-McMoRan (NYSE:FCX – Get Rating) had its target price cut by Raymond James from $42.00 to $40.00 in a report issued on Thursday morning, BayStreet.CA reports.
+They currently have an outperform rating on the natural resource company’s stock.
+Raymond James also issued estimates for Freeport-McMoRan’s Q1 2023 earnings at $0.75 EPS, Q3 2023 earnings at $0.65 EPS and FY2023 earnings at $2.71 EPS.

-Other research analysts have also recently issued research reports about the stock.
-Morgan Stanley reissued an equal weight rating on shares of Freeport-McMoRan in a report on Thursday, June 23rd.
-BNP Paribas downgraded Freeport-McMoRan from an outperform rating to a neutral rating and set a $29.00 target price on the stock. in a research note on Thursday.
-Clarkson Capital restated a neutral rating on shares of Freeport-McMoRan in a research note on Tuesday, June 14th.
-StockNews.com downgraded Freeport-McMoRan from a buy rating to a hold rating in a research note on Friday, July 8th.
-Finally, Exane BNP Paribas lowered shares of Freeport-McMoRan from an outperform rating to a neutral rating and set a $29.00 target price for the company. in a report on Thursday.
-One analyst has rated the stock with a sell rating, ten have assigned a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of Hold and a consensus price target of $40.20.
+FCX has been the subject of several other reports.
+Citigroup boosted their price target on shares of Freeport-McMoRan from $28.00 to $29.00 in a research note on Friday, July 22nd.
+The Goldman Sachs Group lowered their price target on shares of Freeport-McMoRan from $54.00 to $46.00 and set a buy rating for the company in a research note on Thursday, July 14th.
+Barclays lowered their price objective on shares of Freeport-McMoRan from $29.00 to $24.00 and set an underweight rating for the company in a research note on Tuesday, July 19th.
+Wolfe Research cut shares of Freeport-McMoRan from an outperform rating to a peer perform rating in a research report on Thursday, July 7th.
+Finally, Deutsche Bank Aktiengesellschaft cut their price objective on shares of Freeport-McMoRan from $35.00 to $30.00 and set a hold rating on the stock in a report on Wednesday.
+One analyst has rated the stock with a sell rating, ten have given a hold rating and six have issued a buy rating to the company.
+According to data from MarketBeat.com, Freeport-McMoRan presently has an average rating of Hold and an average target price of $40.20.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 1st.
-Shareholders of record on Friday, October 14th will be issued a dividend of $0.15 per share.
-This represents a $0.60 annualized dividend and a yield of 2.01%.
-The ex-dividend date of this dividend is Thursday, October 13th.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, November 1st.
+Investors of record on Friday, October 14th will be paid a dividend of $0.15 per share.
+The ex-dividend date is Thursday, October 13th.
+This represents a $0.60 annualized dividend and a yield of 2.07%.
 Freeport-McMoRan’s payout ratio is 9.12%.

-In other news, Director Ryan Michael Lance acquired 31,000 shares of the business’s stock in a transaction on Monday, August 29th.
-The stock was bought at an average cost of $31.88 per share, for a total transaction of $988,280.00.
-Following the purchase, the director now owns 32,132 shares in the company, valued at $1,024,368.16.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other news, Director Sara Grootwassink Lewis acquired 3,000 shares of the firm’s stock in a transaction on Wednesday, August 3rd.
-The shares were bought at an average price of $28.79 per share, for a total transaction of $86,370.00.
-Following the acquisition, the director now owns 13,800 shares of the company’s stock, valued at approximately $397,302.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Ryan Michael Lance acquired 31,000 shares of the company’s stock in a transaction that occurred on Monday, August 29th.
-The shares were acquired at an average cost of $31.88 per share, with a total value of $988,280.00.
-Following the purchase, the director now owns 32,132 shares in the company, valued at approximately $1,024,368.16.
+In related news, Director Ryan Michael Lance bought 31,000 shares of the business’s stock in a transaction that occurred on Monday, August 29th.
+The stock was bought at an average cost of $31.88 per share, with a total value of $988,280.00.
+Following the completion of the purchase, the director now owns 32,132 shares of the company’s stock, valued at approximately $1,024,368.16.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Freeport-McMoRan news, Director Sara Grootwassink Lewis acquired 3,000 shares of the company’s stock in a transaction on Wednesday, August 3rd.
+The stock was acquired at an average cost of $28.79 per share, with a total value of $86,370.00.
+Following the purchase, the director now directly owns 13,800 shares of the company’s stock, valued at approximately $397,302.
+The purchase was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Director Ryan Michael Lance acquired 31,000 shares of the company’s stock in a transaction on Monday, August 29th.
+The stock was acquired at an average cost of $31.88 per share, with a total value of $988,280.00.
+Following the completion of the purchase, the director now directly owns 32,132 shares in the company, valued at $1,024,368.16.
 The disclosure for this purchase can be found here.
-Insiders own 0.72% of the company’s stock.
+0.72% of the stock is currently owned by corporate insiders.

-Large investors have recently bought and sold shares of the business.
-Public Investment Fund purchased a new position in Freeport-McMoRan during the second quarter worth approximately $377,321,000.
-Eubel Brady & Suttman Asset Management Inc. purchased a new stake in shares of Freeport-McMoRan in the first quarter valued at about $7,657,000.
-Amundi grew its holdings in shares of Freeport-McMoRan by 233.8% in the second quarter.
-Amundi now owns 10,779,807 shares of the natural resource company’s stock valued at $270,468,000 after purchasing an additional 7,550,525 shares during the period.
-1832 Asset Management L.P. grew its holdings in shares of Freeport-McMoRan by 652,966.4% in the first quarter.
-1832 Asset Management L.P. now owns 6,582,909 shares of the natural resource company’s stock valued at $322,939,000 after purchasing an additional 6,581,901 shares during the period.
-Finally, First Trust Advisors LP grew its holdings in shares of Freeport-McMoRan by 795.2% in the first quarter.
-First Trust Advisors LP now owns 6,026,228 shares of the natural resource company’s stock valued at $299,745,000 after purchasing an additional 5,353,074 shares during the period.
-Hedge funds and other institutional investors own 77.38% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in FCX.
+St. Johns Investment Management Company LLC purchased a new position in shares of Freeport-McMoRan in the 1st quarter worth $25,000.
+Charter Oak Capital Management LLC bought a new stake in shares of Freeport-McMoRan in the 2nd quarter worth about $25,000.
+FNY Investment Advisers LLC lifted its holdings in shares of Freeport-McMoRan by 1,250.0% in the 1st quarter.
+FNY Investment Advisers LLC now owns 540 shares of the natural resource company’s stock worth $26,000 after acquiring an additional 500 shares during the last quarter.
+GHP Investment Advisors Inc. bought a new stake in shares of Freeport-McMoRan in the 1st quarter worth about $26,000.
+Finally, Fairfield Bush & CO. bought a new stake in shares of Freeport-McMoRan in the 1st quarter worth about $26,000.
+77.38% of the stock is owned by hedge funds and other institutional investors.

 Freeport-McMoRan Inc engages in the mining of mineral properties in North America, South America, and Indonesia.
 The company primarily explores for copper, gold, molybdenum, silver, and other metals, as well as oil and gas.
 Its assets include the Grasberg minerals district in Indonesia; Morenci, Bagdad, Safford, Sierrita, and Miami in Arizona; Tyrone and Chino in New Mexico; and Henderson and Climax in Colorado, North America, as well as Cerro Verde in Peru and El Abra in Chile.